It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 The groomed soft packed conditions – groomed trails with some nice fresh snow on top, are pretty much suitable for most boards.

-Your board choice should then come down completely to style and ability.
+Your board choice should then come down completely to style, ability & physical specs.

 Groomed hard packed conditions are faster than soft packed conditions and require more edge-hold.